Who missed last month’s horrifying quiz? Actually, just between you and me, it looks like everyone did! Yeesh! Here it is again:

 What about, Jose!

-Now you get six.
-OK, this is the case of “Jose”, a five-year-old boy who’s driving his parents nuts with his non-stop screaming!
+OK, that’s better.
+So, this is the case of “Jose”, a five-year-old boy who’s driving his parents insane with his non-stop screaming!

 What’s wrong with him?

-Noise is bothering him, he’s covering his ears!
+Noise is bothering him, Shana; noise.
+He’s covering his ears!

 What sort of noise?